rahil1303/Green-Lab-Course-Work-Group-5/README.md

 An empirical study investigating the energy-performance trade-offs of Java Garbage Collection strategies (Serial, Parallel, G1) across diverse workloads and JDK implementations.

+**For the Replication Package, move towards the Replication_Package directory for instructions and clone the repositiory.**

 ---

 ## Overview